 One of my first attempts was just feeding 1.75mm filament in the stock set up.
 Would that work?
 Maybe.
 But probably only for a short time.
 The first problem you’ll get is that the filament can snap inside the Bowden tube.
 It twists and turns because the pressure of the Bowden system and also because it has too much ‘space’ for it to roam and move around.

 The second problem you’ll find is with the original Ultimaker Original feeder.
-In the feeder is a lever that applies pressure on the filament and teethed sleeve, however if you reduce the filament diameter from 2.85mm to 1.75mm the force it can apply significantly reduces.
+In the feeder is a lever that applies pressure on the filament and teethed sleeve, however, if you reduce the filament diameter from 2.85mm to 1.75mm the force it can apply significantly reduces.
 You are also more likely to get more grinding issues due to the smaller contact area between the filament and teethed sleeve.

 The third problem you will probably encounter, and maybe the biggest one, is the extra 1mm of open space that’s not being used inside the print head.
 It leaves room for the heat to travel up from the hot end, causing clogs inside the Bowden tube and blocking the retractions made.
 When the retractions do go well they contribute in helping the heat crawl up.
 So let’s solve each problem through modifications.

 As a heads up, if you want to fully tackle this mod you may need to modify some parts yourself.
 However, I would only recommend you attempt this if you’re an expert user who understands the purpose of each part.
-If you have questions during the modification, feel free to engage our community of experts!
+If you have questions during the modification, feel free to engage with our community of experts!

 Step 1.
 A new Bowden tube

 Use the standard Bowden tube with 6mm outer diameter / 3.14mm inner diameter and insert a 2-3mm PTFE tube.
-Glue these together with a special two component glue suited for PTFE materials.
+Glue these together with a special two-component glue suited for PTFE materials.
 The result is smaller Bowden tube which eliminates your first and partially fourth problem.

 We recommend solution A over solution B because the quality of a completely different Bowden tube is not proven to be reliable.
 Alternatively, you can buy a special PTFE with 6mm outer diameter and 2mm inner diameter.
 They are quite hard to find, but can be found in charlies3dt shop.
 If you decide to go for this option, get your calipers ready!